hobo125rus/SQA/README.md

 * The function with index #017 in TestFeedback.py - testing the search input and feedback form for OS command injection.
   Ex: test_feedback_<field_name>_tc017

+## The main classes presented in the framework are:

+- BrowserCls: This class describes the basic methods of working with WebDriver.
+- BasePageCls: This class describes the basic methods of working with web page.
+- InputFieldCls: This class describes the basic methods of working with the elements responsible for the feedback area.
+- SearchFieldCls: This class describes the basic methods of working with the elements responsible for the search area.

 ## Requirements

 - python 3.11